 Produce an Initial Email Sequence

-Once you’ve sent that initial welcome message using the autoresponder, you should really be creating longer sequences of emails to be automatically dripped out to new subscribers at set intervals.
+Once you’ve sent that initial welcome message using the autoresponder, start creating a longer sequence of emails to be dripped out at set intervals.

 Automate Everything You Possibly Can